 Teatown Lake Reservation’s Watercraft Inspection Steward Program for the Lower Hudson Partnership for Regional Invasive Species Management (PRISM), formerly housed at the Hudson River Sloop Clearwater, has been operating since 2015, when the NYS Department of Environmental Conservation provided funding to various non-profit organizations to implement the program at launches throughout New York State.
 These programs provide free, voluntary boat inspections to recreational boaters and fisherman, and remove any animal or plant material that is found on the boat.
 Watercraft inspections help to minimize the amount of potentially invasive aquatic species from spreading into our waterways.

 The primary goal is to educate boaters, anglers, and all recreational users about aquatic invasive species and how clean boating practices can minimize their spread.
-Since its inception, the Lower Hudson PRISM’s Watercraft Inspection Steward Program has inspected over 8,200 boats and educated more than 10,000 people about aquatic invasive species and spread prevention measures.
-The program has been met with substantial praise, with nearly 90% participation over the past four seasons.
+Since its inception, the Lower Hudson PRISM’s Watercraft Inspection Steward Program has inspected over 9,200 boats and educated more than 12,000 people about aquatic invasive species and spread prevention measures.
+The program has been met with substantial praise, with nearly 90% participation over the past five seasons.

 How You Can Help

 The AIS Program offers numerous types of educational opportunities that allow citizens to help in the fight against their spread.
 Through seminars, workshops, and trainings, Teatown is empowering more citizens to be on the lookout for new infestations and help prevent established infestations from spreading.

 - Assist the Crew: New York has over 500 priority lakes, all which need to be mapped!
 Help us at any of the scheduled survey days this season.
 Perfect for those who don't have access to their own boats and are interested in a group opportunity.